DusterTheFirst/Grandayy-Bot/README.md

  - [x] Enlist command
  - [ ] Webpanel (v2.0)
  - [ ] API for querying information about the server (v2.0)
+ - [ ] User profiles

-(v2.0) is currently in development but is in a functional state
+(v2.0) means it is currently in development but is in a functional state

 API endpoint is accessable at its current state at https://dusterthefirst.ddns.net:8080/endpoints